-Take HSBC, for example.
-The finance giant's CEO and other senior managers recently relinquished their work desk in favor of hot desking through a desk booking software.
+For example, HSBC's CEO and other senior managers recently relinquished their work desk in favor of hot desking.
 A move that will help the company reduce its real estate footprint by 40%.
 This will also translate to enhanced savings on leasing office spaces, all thanks to the company's effective desk booking software.

 Recommended Reading: Why Real Estate Consulting Needs Technology?

 Besides the real estate costs, implementing desk booking software allows for the easy management of a hybrid workforce.
 With regular tracking of occupancy rates, you can bring down incidental charges, like stationery and printer paper, along with maintenance costs.
-Fewer employees working in the office also means you're saving a considerable amount on utility bills while allowing equitable access to office resources.
+Fewer employees working in the office also means you're saving a considerable amount on utility bills.
+All the while allowing equitable access to office resources.

 Case in point: EY's Chicago offices first started the office hoteling trend some two decades ago.
 Since then, the company's annual savings were earmarked at $47 million or more due to reduced square footage.

 If you've implemented a desk booking system, your employees will have greater flexibility.
-Whenever they have to work on-site, they can easily reserve a station, even a cafeteria slot, days in advance using the desk booking software.
+Whenever they have to work on-site, they can easily reserve a station, days in advance using the desk booking software.
 And when they arrive at the facility, they'll know exactly where they need to sit without any nasty surprises in tow.

 On top of that, they get complete autonomy to choose where and how they work.
 This fosters a resilient and empowered workforce that is also immensely productive.
 Thus, a desk booking software is crucial for supporting a flexible workforce.
 Such a robust system will also help improve the employee experience and appeal to new talent.

-The sudden move to remote work after the COVID-19 outbreak was unarguably a jarring experience, especially for employees used to the traditional work model.
+The sudden move to remote work after the COVID-19 outbreak was unarguably a jarring experience.
 To spare them another similar experience, you must carefully implement a desk booking software to get the hybrid workspace strategy rolling.

 The transition from a 9-to-5 workspace model to an asynchronous one should feel seamless to your employees, not interruptive.
 With that said, let us understand how you can get started successfully.